THE QUESTION from SolaFide Publishing focused on how I came up with the idea for Beltway Betrayers.

 I spent 10 years in the dating, sex and relationship worlds.
 I was Relationship Consultant (my actual title) at the LA Weekly, then the nation’s top alternative newsweekly.
 From there I branched out.
 I spent years interviewing, writing, and talking to women and men about modern relationships, interviewing hundreds and hundreds of people.

-I’ve been an avid reader of fiction my entire life, but writing romantic fiction was crossing into a fantasy world.
+I’ve been an avid reader of fiction my entire life, but writing fiction was crossing into a fantasy world.

 I excavated The Paris Review interviews with some of the great fiction writers of the 20th Century.
 I craved the thoughts of experience.